 The complete guide on how to select a product to sell on Amazon you can find here.

-5 Tips How to Find Profitable Niches on Amazon
+5 Tips on How to Find Profitable Niches on Amazon

-If you want to find your best selling niches on Amazon, you need to do a research and look for good ideas, same way as you do with every product you sell on Amazon.
+If you want to find your best selling niches on Amazon, you'll need to make a research and look for good ideas, same way as you do with every product you sell on Amazon.
 But besides a regular search you need to consider that the product should be intended for a certain target audience.
-You can, for instance, explore niche communities for good product Ideas, study competition and detect rising trends, or search for the products gaining popularity and filter them by category.
+You can, for instance, explore niche communities for good product ideas, study competition and detect rising trends, or search for the products gaining popularity and filter them by category.